Scottish Recovery Network promotes and supports mental health recovery. We were established in 2004. Our vision is:

 Christine Muir, Senior Communications Officer

 I manage communications at the Scottish Recovery Network.
 My role involves collaborating with people to make sure the voice of lived experience is at the heart of developing mental health support.
-From strategic planning, running campaigns and story sharing to press and events, I am kept on my toes – but I like it that way!
+Strategic planning, running campaigns and working with people to share their stories are all part of my role.
 Outside of work, I am on the board of Mind Waves: a peer-led; Scottish charity that shares positive stories about mental health and wellbeing.
-I also help facilitate a Glasgow support group for Obsessive Compulsive Disorder.
+Every month I help facilitate a Glasgow support group for Obsessive Compulsive Disorder.

 Holly Hendry, Network Officer (North)